pivot-access-ltd/bma-offline-docs/src/maas-documentation-6662.md

 <!-- "MAAS documentation" -->
-MAAS is **Metal As A Service**, a tool that treats physical servers like virtual machines -- instances -- in the cloud.
+MAAS is **Metal As A Service**, a service that treats physical servers like virtual machines -- instances -- in the cloud.

 No need to manage servers individually: MAAS turns bare metal into an elastic, cloud-like resource.
 Enlist and deploy standard or customised operating systems to hardware and virtual machines -- remotely.
 Monitor, manage, and secure your metal infrastructure easily and efficiently.